NHL Rumors: Matt Murray Trade Talk, Red Wings Free-Agent Targets and More

 The Leafs should be in the middle of their championship window thanks to a terrific offensive core of Auston Matthews, Mitch Marner, John Tavares and William Nylander.
 So there's pressure on the front office to ensure goaltending doesn't hold them back.

-Taking a chance on a goalie like Murray, who possesses a track record of playoff success with a career .921 postseason save percentage, while his value is probably at the lowest point of his NHL tenure could pay off for Toronto in the long run.
+Taking a chance on a goalie such as Murray, who possesses a track record of playoff success with a career .921 postseason save percentage, while his value is probably at the lowest point of his NHL tenure could pay off for Toronto in the long run.

 Detroit Red Wings Seek Goaltending Upgrade